 Reading the work of other writers who are trying the same tasks as you can be invaluable.
 It will speed up the development of your editorial skills.

-Forum assignment activity 2: Reading fellow writers’ work
+Activity 3.3: Reading fellow writers’ work

 - How was the central character portrayed and was this portrayal clear and interesting?